BBMRI-ERIC/negotiator/docs/CONTRIBUTING.md

 I'm really glad you are seeing this and are considering contributing to the development of the Negotiator.
-We welcome any pull requests that help us grow as open source software!
+We welcome any pull requests that help us grow as open-source software!

 ## Development Environment

-Our core developers use the [IntelliJ IDEA](https://www.jetbrains.com/idea/) and can therefore be more helpful in debugging any potential problems in your local development environment.
+Our core developers use the [IntelliJ IDEA](https://www.jetbrains.com/idea/) and UNIX based Operating systems. and can therefore be more helpful in debugging any potential problems in your local development environment.

+### Known problems

+#### WSL

+The current development environment setup is problematic with the WSL.
+Make sure your networking configuration is properly adjusted, especially when using an OIDC provider or a UI client.

 ## Code style